databrickslabs/dbldatagen/README.md

 The Github repository also contains further examples in the examples directory

+## Spark and Databricks Runtime Compatibility
+The `dbldatagen` package is intended to be compatible with recent LTS versions of the Databricks runtime including older LTS versions at least from 10.4 LTS and later.
+It also aims to be compatible with Delta Live Table runtimes including `current` and `preview`.

+While we dont specifically drop support for older runtimes, changes in Pyspark APIs or APIs from dependent packages such as `numpy`, `pandas`, `pyarrow` and `pyparsing` make cause issues with older runtimes.

+Installing `dbldatagen` explicitly does not install releases of dependent packages so as to preserve the curated set of packages installed in any Databricks runtime environment.

+When building on local environments, the `Pipfile` and requirements files are used to determine the versions tested against for releases and unit tests.

 ## Project Support
 Please note that all projects released under [`Databricks Labs`](https://www.databricks.com/learn/labs) are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements